Fathers Of The Internet – Who are They?

 The World Wide Web was created in 1989 by Tim Berners-Lee while working at CERN, the European Organization for Nuclear Research.

-Tim was born in Great Britain, but he went to school in Switzerland, so it’s no surprise that his idea was born there.
+Tim was born in Great Britain but went to school in Switzerland, so it’s no surprise his idea was born there.

 The First Webmasters – Mike Adams

-When I say “webmasters,” I’m referring to those who created websites before there were any search engines.
+When I say “webmasters,” I’m referring to those who created websites before any search engines.
 These were the first pioneers who set up websites for others to use.

-There are many web admins around in the early 90s, but I will focus on two of them.
+Many where admins are around the early 90s, but I will focus on two.

-The first webmaster was a guy called Mike Adams.
-He was a journalist, and he wrote for The Register.
-His website, The Register, had a lot of information about computer technology, and it was trendy among PC users.
+The first webmaster was Mike Adams.
+He was a journalist who wrote for The Register.
+His website, The Register, had a lot of information about computer technology, which was trendy among PC users.

 But he didn’t just write articles about computers.
 He also wrote a column called “The Straight Dope,” which covered all kinds of weird topics, including the meaning of life, how to build a rocket, and how to get into space.

 Mike Adams was very famous in his day.
-His articles regularly appeared in the New York Times, and his site received over 100,000 visitors per month.
+His articles regularly appeared in the New York Times, and his site received over 100,000 monthly visitors.

-Mike Adams’s second webmaster was a guy called Larry Sanger.
-He was an engineer, and he created a website called Nupedia.
-It was a website for people who wanted to know more about Wikipedia, the free encyclopedia.
+Mike Adams’s second webmaster was Larry Sanger.
+He was an engineer who created a website called Nupedia.
+It was for people who wanted to know more about Wikipedia, the free encyclopedia.

 While Mike Adams was very famous, Larry Sanger was not.
-He was just another webmaster who built a site about something he knew a lot about.
+He was just another webmaster who built a site about something he knew about.
 But he was very clever.

-Larry Sanger came up with the idea of crawling the internet and indexing all the pages on it.
+Larry Sanger devised a way to crawl the Internet and index all its pages.
 He used a GNU Web program, which is still in use today.

 This was a big idea at the time.
-There was no way to find all the websites on the internet.
-You had to type them into your browser manually, or you had to rely on search engines like Google to do it for you.
+There was no way to find all the websites on the Internet.
+You had to manually type them into your browser or rely on search engines like Google to do it for you.

-In fact, Larry Sanger’s website, Nupedia, was so popular that Wikipedia started using his ideas.
+Larry Sanger’s Nupedia website was so popular that Wikipedia started using his ideas.
 They called it crawling.

 The Father Of Crawling – Larry Sanger

-I know this because he wrote an article about it, and I included a quote from him in my book.
-This is a short history of the birth of the internet, and the article is called “The father of crawling”.
-If you’ve never heard of Larry Sanger, you’re in for a treat.
-He’s the father of the search engine crawler.
+I know this because he wrote an article about it, and I included his quote in my book.
+This is a short history of the birth of the Internet, and the article is called “The Father of Crawling”.
+You’re in for a treat if you’ve never heard of Larry Sanger.
+He’s the Father of the search engine crawler.
 He was the one who created the first search engine, and he coined the term “Google”.

 Larry Sanger